John Gung'l House

 The John Gung'l House is a historic house in Willcox, Arizona, which is listed on the National Register of Historic Places.

-It is a Crafstman style Bungalow, built in 1920 by John Gung'l, a prominent local attorney, and owner of the local water company.
+It is a Craftsman style Bungalow, built in 1920 by John Gung'l, a prominent local attorney and the local water company owner.
 The bricks were imported from El Paso, Texas.
-It has a high gable roof, with a single central shed dormer in front with two lights, and a corbelled chimney.
+It has a high gable roof, a central shed dormer in front with two lights, and a corbelled chimney.
 It has exposed rafters and wooden shingles.
-Its main entry is a central, wood panel door with a single light, and a wood screen door.
-The first floor veranda is recessed, with paired wood columns on elephantine pedestals.
+Its main entry is a central, wood panel door with a single light and a wood screen door.
+The first-floor veranda is recessed, with paired wood columns on elephantine pedestals.
 It sits on a concrete foundation.